Zilvaro/adenwell-ecommerce/README.md

 1. Go to [Amazon Web Service website](https://aws.amazon.com/) and click on Create An AWS Account, or login if you already have an account.
 2. Login to your new account, go to AWS Management Console and find service S3.
 Click on Create Bucket.
    - Give it a name (I recommend naming your bucket to match the Heroku app name), and choose region closest to you.
-   - In Object Ownership section, choose ACLS enabled. and Bucket Owner Preffered.
+   - In Object Ownership section, choose ACLS enabled. and Bucket Owner Preferred.
    - Uncheck box 'Block All Public Access'.
    - Check box 'I acknowledge that the current settings might result in this bucket and the objects within becoming public.'
    - Click on Create Bucket, and your bucket is created.